 Our experience in the decedent's estates area has taught us to recognize the signs of difficult family dynamics that often arise after the death of a loved one.
 Unfortunately, these dynamics occasionally lead to serious disputes and even litigation.
-Our goal, of course, is to avoid such conflicts, but when such disputes prove unavoidable, we utilize our Trial Department's litigation expertise to protect our client's interests.
+Our goal, of course, is to avoid such conflicts, but when such disputes prove unavoidable, we utilize our trial team's litigation expertise to protect our client's interests.

 News & Publications

 - April 26, 2016

 - January 12, 2016

 - November 10, 2014